Banks' first-quarter trading revenue prompts cautious optimism

 "With higher volatility and continued support from euro zone QE, we believe that the investment banking earnings cycle is at a turning point," Citi analysts wrote in a note on Tuesday.

-The big winners have been Morgan Stanley (MS.N) and Goldman Sachs (GS.N), with revenue up 15 percent and 10 percent respectively year on year, while Citi (C.N) registered a fall of 11 percent, Atlantic Equities analyst Wheeler said.
+The big winners have been Morgan Stanley and Goldman Sachs, with revenue up 15 percent and 10 percent respectively year on year, while Citi registered a fall of 11 percent, Atlantic Equities analyst Wheeler said.

 Credit Suisse, the first big European bank to report first-quarter results on Tuesday, posted FICC revenue up 8 percent year on year.
-Barclays (BARC.L), HSBC (HSBA.L) and UBS UBSX.XX will all report by May 6.
+Barclays, HSBC and UBS will all report by May 6.

 Revenue from other banking activities also showed signs of life.
 Equities income was up 23 percent while advisory and capital markets revenue gained 11 percent, a Reuters analysis of results at the big five U.S. banks shows.